Uyghurs in Kyrgyzstan: Trade and employment

 Uyghur migrants who have come from Xinjiang to Kyrgyzstan to engage in cross-border trade tend to cluster in the East-5 suburb of Bishkek.
 Their bilingualism has enabled them to act as business intermediaries between Han Chinese and local people.
 However, their bazaars have become the targets of numerous attacks.
-In 2000, a fire broke out in the Tour Bazaar, and Uyghurs attempting to investigate arson were attacked in their car, with two being shot to death.
+In 2000, a fire broke out in the Tour Bazaar.
+Uyghurs attempting to investigate arson were attacked in their car, with two being shot to death.
 Another suspicious fire occurred there in 2002; water service was mysteriously disrupted that day, and Uyghurs accused the police of engaging in looting during the blaze.
 A PRC government report accused the Uyghur Liberation Organisation of starting the fire.
 In 2005, the Uyghur-dominated Madina Bazaar was set on fire in election-related riots, and Uyghur traders there suffered beatings and lootings.

 Uyghurs also run a number of famous restaurants in Bishkek, including Diyar, Arzu and Arcada.

 Education

-Unlike neighbouring Kazakhstan, Kyrgyzstan lacks formal education in Uyghur, though some elders run informal schools to teach the language.
+Unlike neighbouring Kazakhstan, Kyrgyzstan lacks formal education in Uyghur.
+However, some elders run informal schools to teach the language.
 As a result, the command of the Uyghur language among youth is declining.
-Many can speak, but are unable to read the Uyghur Ereb Yéziqi (Perso-Arabic orthography).
+Many can speak, but are unable to read, the Uyghur Ereb Yéziqi (Perso-Arabic orthography).